Last updated January 26, 2022

 If you are looking for temporary insurance cover, there are a number of policies available for all motorists including learner drivers, new drivers or those who want to borrow someone else’s car.
 If you are in a situation where you might need short-term cover, we’ve taken a look at who it is ideal for, how it works and what it covers.

 Temporary insurance cover can come in very handy for those who are learning to drive.
 Provisional drivers may need to be insured on a relative’s or friend’s car while they learn.
 Rather than alter the owner of the car’s insurance policy to add the learner, a temporary policy can be taken out and could save a lot of money.

 The benefits of having temporary car insurance for new drivers are similar to learner drivers.
-If you have recently passed your driving test and don’t yet own a car, it can be handy to take out a short-term policy to continue to drive the relative’s or friend’s car.
+If you have recently passed your driving test and don’t yet own a car, it can be handy to take out a short-term policy to drive a relative’s or friend’s car.
 Car insurance for beginner drivers are often the most expensive policies, therefore, temporarily having this kind of policy could potentially save a lot of money.

 Car insurance for young drivers falls into the same category as new drivers.
 Those under 25 tend to get charged higher rates than those who are older and more experienced.
 Short term car insurance for new drivers, so they are able to drive a borrowed car at intervals, could be a cheaper option to give you more time to save up for your own car.
 However, whether you opt for one-day insurance or one-month insurance, you must be over 18 and some providers will not cover those under the age of 21.

 Some students may not have a car during term time, but want to drive someone else’s car back home during the summer break.
 Rather than rely on others to drive you around, you could take out a temporary car insurance policy and drive yourself.